 UMassSafe is a multidisciplinary traffic safety research group housed in the UMass Transportation Center at the University of Massachusetts.
 With the unique ability to examine highway safety from a variety of perspectives, UMassSafe provide tools and information in a format that is practical for a wide range of users from law enforcement personnel to statisticians at federal agencies.
 Working on issues related to commercial motor vehicle safety for over 15 years, UMassSafe has developed data query tools, crash corridor maps, and police training as well as conducted extensive crash data analysis and data quality improvement projects.

-By: Robin Riessman and Jennifer Gazzillo, UMassSafe
+Written by Robin Riessman and Jennifer Gazzillo, UMassSafe